erin-smith/README/utils/READMEquiz.md

 ## Installation
-  open in browser
-To install the program, run the following command(s):``

-To install necessary dependencies, run the following command(s):
-``
+  No installation.
+Just open link in the browser, click the button to begin!

 ## Usage
   This quiz is fun and challenging and dynamically renders the html/css from JavaScript.
-Open the link and have fun!
+Have fun!

 ## License
 [![ISClicense](https://img.shields.io/badge/license-ISC-blue.svg)](https://shields.io/)